CharlottePrimiceri/VP_Project/README.md

 ## Optical flow

-To compute the optical flow at the beginning we were thinking of applying a pre-trained model, then we implemented the Lucas-Kanade algorithm.
+-----To compute the optical flow at the beginning we were thinking of applying a pre-trained model, then we implemented the Lucas-Kanade algorithm. ------
+Unfortunately, for our initial lack of gpu power, we couldn't implement the optical flow computation through a CNN such as FlowNet2.
+So we first implement Lucas-Kanade's Optical Flow (as shown in lucas_kanade_optical_flow.ipynb) from scratch to learn how to show its magnitude and orientation and to compute the mean of the velocity of an object as a future work.
+After that, we decided to estimate it through its OpenCv function to track the feature of a moving object in a video.

 Lucas-Kanade: